Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Energy Estimate

 where the bilinear operator $Q_4(\cdot, \cdot)$ is defined by the following symbol,

 To sum up, we have

-Now we consider the cubic part of the derivative of $E^{N_1}(t)$.
+Now we consider the worst cubic terms of the derivative of $E^{N_1}(t)$.
 Except the value of $\alpha$ is different and the presence of commutators terms, most cubic terms are same as terms in (\ref{equation1249}).
 Very similarly, we have

-To sum up, from (\ref{equation1248}), (\ref{equation1249}) and (\ref{equation1251}), we have
+To sum up, from (\ref{equation1100}), (\ref{equation1248}), (\ref{equation1249}) and (\ref{equation1251}), we have